 They know their success lies in their reputation with customers.
 Selling any fake or low-quality products could rapidly lead to their demise.
 Therefore, having a trusted daigou sell your product is like a badge of approval — it signifies your product is trustworthy and desirable.

-Daigou typically specialize in a particular category of goods.
+Daigou typically specialise in a particular category of goods.
 For example, baby products, healthcare, luxury bags, and Korean or Japanese cosmetics are all popular niches.
 This can be very useful for brands who are new to China and want to access to that specific target audience.
 Instead of going through the costly process of setting up a store and heavily marketing the product only to find out there is no demand, brands could work with daigou to test the market first.
 Then, once brand adoption has occurred, they can set up an official China e-commerce sales channel.

 However, brands need to remember that daigou are not silver bullets.
 It takes brands a lot of time and effort to establish relationships with the daigou community.